Sharp (music)

-In music, sharp – eqv. dièse (from French) or diesis (from Greek δίεσις) (Note: For the etymology of the words dièse, diesis, and δίεσις, see diesis.) – means higher in pitch.
-The sharp symbol, ♯, indicates that the note to which the symbol is applied is played one semitone higher.
+In music, sharp – eqv. dièse (from French) or diesis (δίεσις) (Note: For the etymology of the words dièse, diesis, and δίεσις, see diesis.) – means higher in pitch.
+The sharp symbol, ♯, indicates that the note to which the symbol is applied is played one chromatic semitone higher.
 The opposite of sharp is flat, indicating a lowering of pitch.
 The symbol derives from a square form of the letter b.

 Examples

 The sharp symbol is used in key signatures or as an accidental applied to a single note.
 Below is a staff with a key signature containing three sharps (A major or F♯ minor) and a sharp symbol placed on the note, indicating that it is an A♯ instead of an AN.

 In twelve-tone equal temperament tuning (the predominant system of tuning in Western music), raising a note's pitch by a semitone results in a note that is enharmonically equivalent to another named note.
 For example, E♯ and F would be equivalent.
 This is not the case in most non-standard tuning systems.